Blog / Identification Techniques

 Smartphone Apps

-Modern stamp watermark detector app solutions use smartphone cameras and image processing algorithms to reveal watermarks:
+Modern stamp watermark detector app solutions use smartphone cameras and image processing filters (brightness/contrast adjustments) to reveal watermarks.

 Digital Photography Techniques